-All 4-H youth enrolled in the Horse Project, including those competing in Youth in Action events only, are required to complete the Horse Project Achievement Program annually.
 The training must be completed by June 1 of each year.
-For more information, please refer to Horse Project: Achievement Program material or your local 4-H Youth Program Advisor.
+For more information, please refer to the Youth Horse Literacy document or your local 4-H Youth Program Advisor.

 Horse Ownership

 References to horses throughout this project show guide mean all equine animals.